 Invisalign® takes a modern approach to straightening teeth, using a custom-made series of aligners created for you and only you.
 These aligner trays are made of smooth, comfortable and virtually invisible plastic that you wear over your teeth.
 Wearing the aligners will gradually and gently shift your teeth into place, based on the exact movements we plan out for you.
 There are no metal brackets to attach and no wires to tighten.
 You just pop in a new set of aligners approximately every two weeks, until your treatment is complete.
 You’ll achieve a great smile with little interference in your daily life.
 The best part about the whole process is that most people won’t even know you’re straightening your teeth.

 Here are some of the main conditions Invisalign currently treats.
-But if there is a specific dental problem that you do not see addressed here, please contact us to see if Invisalign in Phoenix is right for you.
+But if there is a specific dental problem that you do not see addressed here, please contact us to see if Invisalign in North Phoenix is right for you.

 Gaps between teeth can occur with abnormal continued growth of the jawbone.
 Missing teeth can also cause the surrounding teeth to shift due to the extra space, creating gaps in your teeth.
 Spacing issues and gaps between teeth can lead to gum problems (due to lack of protection by the teeth), periodontal pockets and increased risk of periodontal disease.